Search

 Behind the Scenes: Meet Pam Feindel

-Feb 10, 2020 | Behind the scenes, Committees
+Feb 10, 2020 | Behind the scenes, Teams

 In her role as a director of AMCAW, Pam Feindel took on the herculean task of creating and launching our first international metal clay conference, SINTER℠.
 Fortunately, she brings strong management and organizational skills to the task from a 32-year career at a major Canadian bank, where she managed the bank’s large processing center serving all of the Atlantic Canadian provinces before she retired about ten years ago.
 Her job there included managing a multi-million dollar budget, people, and large projects, as well as reporting to the bank’s senior management in Toronto and Vancouver.